What do we believe and teach at Southern Nazarene University?

 that even if a person decides to walk away from God and even goes so far as to try to renounce

 any belief at all, he or she is still saved.
+Isn't that inconsistent with the idea of free will?

 The once-saved-always-saved idea gives problems in trying